lmarza/ProbVerNet/README.md

   - Try editing the `requirements.txt` to specify a compatible version.
   - Alternatively, install all other packages first, then install the problematic one manually.

-- For more information, refer to the original PREMAP repository:
+- For more information about premap code, refer to the original PREMAP repository:
   👉 https://github.com/Zhang-Xiyue/PreimageApproxForNNs

 ---